 Silken Tofu

-The silken variety is quite different to the other types and used in different ways to the other types.
+The silken variety is quite different to the other types and used in different ways too.
 It is usually stored in shelf-stable Tetra-Pak packaging so it is great to always have some stored in the cupboard for when you need it.
-Silken tofu is soft and almost blamange-like in consistency.
-It is the type that you find chopped into little cubes in miso soup.
-It doesn’t require cooking and when my children were weaning babies and toddlers, they often just ate it cold straight from the packet!
+Silken tofu is soft with a consistency like the Italian dessert, panna cotta.
+It is the type of tofu that you find chopped into little cubes in miso soup.
+It doesn’t require cooking and when my children were babies, they often just ate it cold straight from the packet!
 I personally wouldn’t like that as it’s very bland in flavour but they loved it, perhaps because it was so soft and cold on their sore gums.
 Uses for this variety:

 - chopped into small cubes to put on top of sushi bowls or noodles (nothing that requires too much stirring as it will just fall apart!);